Skip to Content

 CrossCompany Specifies whether data should be pulled only the user's default company, or for all companies.
 (FinOpsOnline, FinOpsOnPremise, or HumanResources only.).

-CustomUrlParams A string of custom URL parameters to be included with the HTTP request, in the form field1=value1&field2=value2&field3=value3.
+CustomURLParams A string of custom URL parameters to be included with the HTTP request, in the form field1=value1&field2=value2&field3=value3.

 EnableAtomicBatchOperations This property indicates that all Create, Update, and Delete (CUD) requests in a batch are handled as a single action.
 The success of the entire batch depends on the outcome of all requests.
 If any single request fails, the whole batch fails and no changes are applied.